lswiderski/mi-scale-exporter/docs/index.md

 ## Steps to Connect Xiaomi Body Composition Scale S400:

 1. Add Scale to Xiaomi Home App and do first measurement.
+You can disable Heart rate measurement to fast up whole process.

 2. You will need scale MAC address and BLE Key from Xiaomi Cloud.
 You can get it on many ways but I recommend 'Xiaomi Cloud Tokens Extractor'
-   Go to  <a target="_blank" rel="noopener noreferrer" href="https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor">https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor</a> and use your preferred way
+   Go to  <a target="_blank" rel="noopener noreferrer" href="https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor">https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor</a> and use your preferred way.

-   Found Xiaomi Body Composition Scale S400 on the list of your devices and copy BLE KEY and MAC and save it for later.
+   Find Xiaomi Body Composition Scale S400 on the list of your devices and copy BLE KEY and MAC and save it for later.

    <a target="_blank" rel="noopener noreferrer" href="https://github.com/lswiderski/mi-scale-exporter/blob/main/resources/img/screenshots/token_extractor.png"><img src="https://github.com/lswiderski/mi-scale-exporter/raw/main/resources/img/screenshots/token_extractor.png" alt="Xiaomi Cloud Tokens Extractor" style="width: 836px; margin: auto; display: block;"></a>

 3. Now you need to completely kill the app (so that it doesn't run in the background either).
 Or remove the scale from the list of devices - if you use other devices with Xiaomi Home.
 The scale will only send the needed data when it is not able to connect to the Xiaomi Home app!
 Every time when you add Scale as new device to Xiaomi Home new BLE key will be generated.
-You can disable Heart rate measurement to fast up whole process.

    <a target="_blank" rel="noopener noreferrer" href="https://github.com/lswiderski/mi-scale-exporter/blob/main/resources/img/screenshots/xiaomi_home.png"><img src="https://github.com/lswiderski/mi-scale-exporter/raw/main/resources/img/screenshots/xiaomi_home.png" alt="Xiaomi Homer" style="width: 400px; margin: auto;
     display: block;"></a>